 The clinic's goal is to equip those with CHF with the necessary information and tools to help them effectively manage their disease and ultimately improve their quality of life.
 CHF can be debilitating, but through proper monitoring, medication and lifestyle changes, patients can live a normal life.

 CHF is generally defined as the inability of the heart to supply sufficient blood flow to meet the needs of the body.
 This in turn results in fluid buildup which causes congestion in the organs of the body, especially in the lungs.
 People who suffer from CHF experience symptoms of shortness of breath on exertion, difficulty lying flat, and swelling of the legs, feet and abdomen.
 Fluid backs up because the heart isn't able to pump adequately.
 Every cell in the body needs adequate oxygen and blood circulation in order to function.
 When the heart fails to meet those needs, fluid builds because the heart can't keep it moving.

 CHF dramatically impacts daily living.
 Due to a lack of oxygen to the muscles, those with CHF tire after little effort making it difficult to walk and climb stairs.
 And because oxygen flow to the brain is diminished, patients may become less sharp.
-It isn't uncommon for a CHF sufferer to seek emergency care because they think they have pneumonia.
+It is not uncommon for a CHF sufferer to seek emergency care because they think they have pneumonia.
 Without proper disease management at home, those with CHF are hospitalized frequently.